LivePersonInc/knowledge-center-archive/_release/October 2021/week-of-october-13th.md

 </div>

-#### Availability: All brands.
+#### Availability: All brands

 ### Description

 Public Twitter & Social Monitoring can now take advantage of Campaigns for Messaging.

 ### Enablement

 [Campaigns for Messaging - Twitter Public & Social Monitoring](https://docs.google.com/document/d/1CrMOi6exLPjXYSWVJvkvnwPNsUQaCUKsmP3OILAZTk8/edit#heading=h.cldpqf8fys3zhtml)

 #### Dependencies

 * Social Monitoring Rules - Configured by R&D
 * Social Monitoring App Installation - Configured by R&D

 #### Limitations

 * If the consumer is eligible for more than one engagement the engagement will be picked at random.
 * It is considered best practice to carefully create engagements which do not conflict.